pgampe/spring-petclinic-microservices-swagger/README.md

 *NOTE: Under MacOSX or Windows, make sure that the Docker VM has enough memory to run the microservices.
 The default settings are usually not enough and make the `docker-compose up` painfully slow.*

+## Starting services with kubernetes
+In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean install -PbuildDocker` from a project root.
+Once the images are available you can install the helm chart in `kubernetes/spring-petclinic-microservices-swagger`.
+Run `helm install myrelease .` inside this folder.
+You can pass a kubernetes namespace with `-n mynamespace`.

+Note: The current helm chart assumes that the images are already available locally.

 ## Understanding the Spring Petclinic application

 [See the presentation of the Spring Petclinic Framework version](http://fr.slideshare.net/AntoineRey/spring-framework-petclinic-sample-application)